taubman33/react-router/README.md

 ![shia](https://media.giphy.com/media/ujUdrdpX7Ok5W/giphy.gif)

 It changes the route for us (notice the URL changing) but we don't have any routes set up to match that.
-Let's do that now.
+Let's do that next.

 ## Break (10 min / 1:05)